NFPA 1221: Pathway Survivability & ERCES Standards

 Pathway Survivability: The Core Concept

 Pathway survivability is the ability of ERCES cables, components, and circuits to continue functioning during a fire or other emergency.
-NFPA 1221 defines three levels of pathway survivability:
+NFPA 1221 / NFPA 1225 uses the pathway survivability level framework defined in NFPA 72 — four levels (0, 1, 2, 3) of increasing protection.
+The AHJ assigns the required level based on building occupancy, sprinkler status, and risk assessment.

 • Standard installation methods